 How to get the most out of your clinical trial search

-Observational studies, on the other hand, are ones in which participants are put in groups based on their characteristics, and an intervention is tested in each of these groups.
-The difference is that the groups are assigned based on volunteer characteristics, rather than at random.
-Both types of studies follow a protocol, a detailed plan for the study written by the trial sponsor and approved by the FDA.
-A patient registry is a type of observational study.
+Observational studies place participants into groups based on their characteristics, and an intervention is tested in each of these groups.
+Both of these study types will receive a protocol, which is a detailed plan for the study written by the trial sponsor and approved by the FDA.

 Another factor to consider is the phase of the clinical trial.
 Phase 1 trials test if a treatment is safe and enrolls the lowest number of volunteers.
 Phase 2 trials are slightly larger, and test whether a treatment is both safe and effective.
 Phase 3 trials are the largest, typically enrolling hundreds or thousands of participants, and test for safety and effectiveness in a larger population.